-Banks would often like an undertaking that the parent company would ensure that existing commercial relationships between other group members and the unit receiving the credit service would be maintained (at least during the life of the service).
+Banks will often ask for an undertaking that the parent company will ensure that existing commercial relationships between other group members and the unit receiving the credit service will be maintained (at least during the life of the service).

-This goes well beyond comfort letter matter and almost certainly would, except in more difficult cases, be too restricting for the group.
+This goes well beyond standard comfort letter wording and will, almost certainly, except in more difficult cases, be too restrictive for the group.

-There may of course be contracts between the units20.
+There may of course be contracts between the units19.
 Because of the relationship of the units with the parent however, such contracts are commonly terminable without notice or at short notice.
 Even if this does not apply, the group will generally assume determinability by "agreement" with the unit.
 Accordingly, such contracts are probably of little comfort to the bank.

 An issuer in a weak negotiating position might be willing to state that the unit is "currently" the local importer, distributor, licensee, franchisee, etc. or current supplier, processor, assembler, etc..
-In the more difficult cases, the issuer may go so far as to agree to notify the bank if the licence etc. were determined for any reason..
+In the more difficult cases, the issuer may go so far as to agree to notify the bank if the licence etc. were determined for any reason.